Whether you’re learning about open notes, or ready to start reading them, here are some answers to questions patients often ask.

 - can better recall and follow their care plan;

 - feel more in control of their health;

 - do a better job taking their medications as prescribed.

 - can identify inaccuracies in the record and play a role in the safety of care.

-- feel comfortable sharing notes with care partners and others involved in your care.
+- feel comfortable sharing notes with care partners and others involved in their care.

-- can communicate more clearly, helping to strengthen the partnership between themselves and the health care team.
+- can communicate more clearly, helping to strengthen the partnership between themselves and their health care team.

 How can I get the most out of my notes?